Skip to Content

 There’s a ferry to Egmont Key State Park and a 800-foot boat-launch area.
 Here’s a Florida Rambler story on visiting Egmont Key.

-E.G. Simmons County Park, Ruskin
+E.G. Simmons County Park

 Fishing in Tampa Bay at E.G. Simmons County Park

-Fishing at E.G. Simmons County Park
+Fishing at E.G. Simmons County Park.

 The beaches, kayak trails and a spacious 112-site campground rivals any state park, and most of the sites are waterfront, allowing you to launch your kayak or canoe directly from your campsite.